History of DEI

 Between October 2020 and October 2021, CCWD established additional employee-comprised committees, conducted trainings, implemented new processes to mitigate bias in recruitment and selection processes, and created internal educational materials to engage employees in this new initiative.
 CCWD also conducted a comprehensive and voluntary employee DEI survey to establish baseline assessment data as necessary to measure effectiveness and ongoing progress.

-Information gained from the discussions with employees, the consultants, and the employee survey was synthesized to form CCWD’s first Diversity & Inclusion Master Plan (PDF).
-Please note: The Diversity & Inclusion Master Plan was developed when the DEI initiative was called D&I and has now been expanded to include equity.
+Information gained from the discussions with employees, the consultants, and the employee survey was synthesized to form CCWD’s FY22-FY26 Diversity, Equity & Inclusion Strategic Plan (PDF).
 The Plan was completed in October 2021 and implementation began.
-The plan will provide guidance on an ongoing basis as CCWD’s DEI program grows.
+The Plan will provide guidance on an ongoing basis as CCWD’s DEI program grows.
 CCWD was pleased to receive statements of support from both union labor partner representatives (International Federation of Professional and Technical Engineers, Local 21 and International Union of Operating Engineers, Local 39) who represent 90% of District employees.